oclipa/reactjs-cheat-sheet/README.md

    * Doesn't really allow a clear separation between style and logic.
 * `npm install axios`
    * This is a promise-based HTTP client.
-* `npm install react-router react-router-dom`
+* `npm install react-router-dom`
    * Enables routing

 **Locally Installed Development (i.e. per project; only required for development)**
 * `npm install eslint --save-dev`
    * Linting tool for javascript
-   * NOTE: this is included as a dependency of `create-react-app`, so there is no necessarily any need to install this separately.
+   * NOTE: this is included as a dependency of `create-react-app` and so can be skipped if CRA is installed.
 * `npm install prettier --save-dev`
    * Code formatter